Shopping while safely social distancing in Leeds

 Leeds City Council has also been working hard to make sure the public spaces in city centres and towns are safe and ready for you to visit.
 You’ll see hand sanitising stations in place for the public, narrower streets and arcades becoming one way with markings in place to make it easy to follow, and new signage in busy areas with key information and a reminder to maintain two-metre social distancing at all times.
 You can read about more what has been put in place here.

 For travelling into the city, we recommend walking or cycling if possible.
-If this isn’t possible, you can find plenty of car parks in the city centre.
-Advice around public transport is still the same as during lockdown so please only use public transport for essential journeys.
-Buses and trains are running but capacity is very limited and if you do need to use public transport you must wear a face covering.
+If this isn’t possible, then avoid using public transport at peak times and you can also find plenty of car parks in the city centre.
+Advice around public transport is keep to social distancing, plan your journey ahead of time and always wear a mask.
+Buses and trains are running but capacity is limited and if you do need to use public transport you must wear a face covering.
 But when you’re in the city, remember Leeds is compact with a relatively small city centre so there’s no need to hop on public transport when you’re here to get from shop to shop.

 *Please check with individual retailers before visiting.